 Dr. Austin has published widely, in both academic and professional venues, such as Harvard Business Review, Information Systems Research, MIT Sloan Management Review, Organization Science, Organization Studies, and the Wall Street Journal.
 He also is the author of ten books, more than published cases and notes, three Harvard online products, and two popular Massively Open Online Courses (MOOCs) running on the Coursera platform.
 His “Cyberattack!"
 Simulation won the 2019 International Serious Play Gold Medal.
 His research on neurodiversity employment programs is funded by SSHRC.

-Other publications include Measuring and Managing Performance in Organizations, Creating Business Advantage in the Information Age (coauthored with Lynda Applegate and Warren McFarlan), Corporate Information Strategy and Management (coauthored with Applegate and McFarlan), and The Broadband Explosion (coedited with Stephen Bradley).
-Dr. Austin earned his PhD in management and decision sciences from Carnegie Mellon University, where his dissertation received the Herbert A. Simon Award.
-He holds a master's degree in industrial engineering from Northwestern University and bachelor's degrees in engineering and English literature from Swarthmore College, where he was elected to Phi Beta Kappa and Tau Beta Pi.
+Dr. Austin earned his PhD from Carnegie Mellon University in management and decision sciences where his dissertation received the Herbert A. Simon Award.
+He holds a Master’s degree in industrial engineering from Northwestern University, and Bachelors’ degrees in Engineering and in English literature from Swarthmore College, where he was elected to Phi Beta Kappa and Tau Beta Pi.
 He can be reached at firstname.lastname@example.org.